vincentarelbundock/marginaleffects/.github/benchmark_docs.md

 with the timings, memory used, and more information for all expressions and all versions.

-The rest of the code cleans this data, computes comparisons between the PR and main and between the PR and the CRAN version.
+The rest of the code cleans this data and computes comparisons between the PR and main and between the PR and the CRAN version.
 Finally, it creates the Markdown table and the rest of the content that will go in the comment that is automatically posted in the pull request.

 # Adding benchmarks

 Adding benchmarks can be done in the `bench::mark()` call in `.github/scripts/benchmarks.R`, but the more benchmarks there are, the longest the workflow will take.
-Generally speaking the time spent by the workflow depends on the number of benchmarks, the number of observations, and the number of iterations, so there is a tradeoff.
+Generally speaking, the time spent by the workflow depends on the number of benchmarks, the number of observations, and the number of iterations, so there is a tradeoff.